Science and Technology

 Legal and institutional framework

-The legal framework for EU-Russia science and technology cooperation (S&T) is set by the following documents:
+The legal framework for EU-Russia science and technology (S&T) cooperation is set by the following documents:

 • Agreement on cooperation in science and technology between the European Community and the Russian Federation (2000);